terrybrashaw/Wrest/Construction.md

 ### Misc. ###
-All interactable objects in the world interact immediately; on `OnKeyPressed`.
-The exception to this is doors, which will open when `OnKeyPressed` and `OnKeyReleased` are called within 500ms of eachother.
+All interactable objects in the world interact immediately on `OnKeyPressed`.
+The exception to this is doors, which open when `OnKeyPressed` and `OnKeyReleased` are called within 500ms of eachother.
 Past 500ms, if the player is still holding 'interact' on a door, the door is considered ***held***.
 The mechanics of a held door is as follows:
  - A held door is uninteractable by other players until the player holding the door releases his 'interact' key.
  - While holding a door, the player's camera is locked.
  - Doors can be held regardless of ownership privileges.